TorbenSDJohansen/dnd/quests/monopoly/desc.md

 ## Details

 Silas is defended by six guards
-1. Balin: In charge of security.
+1. **Balin**: In charge of security.
 Stationed during daytime, less attentive later on in the day.
 Heavily armored, not easily scared.
 Huge and brutal.
 Uses a great sword.
 Do not let him move - known as a galloping bull.
 Human.
-1. Diara: Head of intelligence, incl. leading a spy network.
+1. **Diara**: Head of intelligence, incl. leading a spy network.
 Very resistant against charm.
 Very perceptive and evasive.
 Human.
-1. Gorlan: Engineer, in charge of traps.
+1. **Gorlan**: Engineer, in charge of traps.
 Less intimidating in a fight than the other guards when not on home turf, but **do not** fight him in hiw own element.
 Red thiefling.
-1. Talia: Poison resistant, very resistant against hits.
+1. **Talia**: Poison resistant, very resistant against hits.
 Uses longsword.
 Halforc
-1. Bromar: Wizard, not armored.
+1. **Bromar**: Wizard, not armored.
 Omega-powerful, **allegedly** more powerful than Valgroth (surely cannot be).
 Dwarf, but larger than a hyman in size.
-1. Grundhilda: Ranger.
+1. **Grundhilda**: Ranger.
 Carries magical bow.
 Dwarf

-**Guard schedule**
+### Guard schedule

 ![Guard Duty Schedule](schedule.png)